The audit of UNDP activities is carried out by external and/or internal auditors:

 The UN Board of Auditors was established by the General Assembly in 1946 to carry out the external audit of the accounts of the United Nations organization and its funds and programmes.
 The Board's report on UNDP's financial statements is a public document.
 It is presented to the General Assembly through the Fifth Committee and also to UNDP's Executive Board.

-Audit Advisory Committee (AAC)
+Audit and Evaluation Advisory Committee (AEAC)

-A five-member Audit and Evaluation Advisory Committee (PDF) is established to advise the Administrator in fulfilling his/her responsibilities regarding oversight, financial management and reporting, internal audit and investigation, external audit, risk management, the evaluation and ethics functions and systems of internal control and accountability.
+The Audit and Evaluation Advisory Committee (PDF) is established to advise the Administrator in fulfilling his/her responsibilities regarding oversight, financial management and reporting, internal audit and investigation, external audit, risk management, the evaluation and ethics functions and systems of internal control and accountability.

 The Office of Audit and Investigations reports to the UNDP Administrator and submits to the Audit Advisory Committee, for review and advice, its strategy, workplans, budget situations and periodic progress reports.
 In addition, the Office prepares an annual report which summarises significant observations from audits and investigations undertaken during the year.
 This report is presented to the UNDP Executive Board at its annual session in June.